1718-io/propositions-relatives-au-ric/README.md

 ### Docker images and the GIT COMMIT ID

-* to retrievethe GIT COMMIT ID fromthe docker image : ccc
+* To retrieve the GIT COMMIT ID from the latest docker image : `docker inspect --format '{{ index .Config.Labels "git.commit.id"}}' "quay.io/ric1718/une_proposition:stable-latest"`
-* and to find the same commit ona git repo :
+* And to find the same commit on a git repo :

 ```bash
 # ---